eddelbuettel/ctv-finance/Finance.md

     energy trading and risk management (ETRM).
 -   Package `r pkg("ufRisk")` offers multiple Value at Risk and Expected Shortfall measures from both parametric and semiparametrics models.
--   Package `r pkg("bondAnalyst")` provides a number of bond pricing and fixed-income valuation functions corresponding to standard industry practices for risk and return.
+-   Packages `r pkg("bondAnalyst")` and `r pkg("stockAnalyst")` provide a number of, respectively, bond pricing and fixed-income valuation functions and fundamental equity valuation function corresponding to standard industry practices for risk and return.

 ### Books